 Types Of Massages

 There are a variety of different styles, types and techniques of massage utilized by massage therapists.
-We've provided a description of some of the more popular and well known types of massage being used today.
-To veiw W.B.B. complete menu of services and pricing please click on the Schedule Appointment button.
+We've provided a description of some of the more popular and well known types of massage techniques being used today.
+You may use this as a guide or reference.
+These techniques, along with others are used in W.B.B. bodywork services.
+To view our complete menu of services and pricing please click on the Schedule Appointment button.

 Balance Touch Massage